PolaricServer/docs/docs/setup.rst

 * **Baud-rate** for serial port.

-If type is ``TCPKISS``, you fill in the IP-address (or server domain name) and a port number. ``TCPKISS`` is useful e.g. if using *Polaric-aprsd* along with programs like *Direwolf*.
+If type is ``TCPKISS``, you fill in the IP-address (or server host name) and a port number. ``TCPKISS`` is useful e.g. if using *Polaric-aprsd* along with programs like *Direwolf*.
 Actually, it may be used to access any TNC over a serial device, using a serial to network proxy like *ser2net* or *tcptty*.
-This can be more flexible and reliable than using the serial port directly from Polaric-aprsd and is therefore recommended.
+This can be more flexible and reliable than using the serial port directly from Polaric-aprsd.